project-kaat/ctf-writeups/NahamConCTF2022/Time Machine/README.md

 `stmg`? `lay`? `brasl`?

-radare2 does a fantastic job at disassembling some weird obscure architecture but I'm not sure that I can say the same about myself.
+radare2 does a fantastic job at disassembling some weird obscure architecture code but I'm not sure that I can say the same about myself.
 None of these instructions are familiar to me.

-So, considering the lack of documentation for this assembly syntax _(seriously, I couldn't find a description of most mnemonics after an hour of searching)_ and the fact that one of the important functions is **3488** instructions long, I'll try my luck with...
+So, considering the lack of documentation for this assembly syntax _(seriously, I couldn't find descriptions of most mnemonics after an hour of searching)_ and the fact that one of the important functions is **3488** instructions long, I'll try my luck with...

 ## Dynamic analysis (part 1: suffering through environment preparation)